Natural Resources

 Climatic features

-MLRA 66 is considered to have a continental climate – cold winters and hot summers, low humidity, light rainfall, and much sunshine.
+MLRA 66 is considered to have a continental climate with cold winters and hot summers, low humidity, light rainfall, and much sunshine.
 Extremes in temperature may also abound.
-The climate is the result of this MLRA’s location near the geographic center of North America.
+The climate is the result of the location of MLRA 66 near the geographic center of North America.
 There are few natural barriers on the northern Great Plains and the winds move freely across the plains and account for rapid changes in temperature.

 Annual precipitation ranges from 18 to 25 inches per year.
-The normal average annual temperature is about 48° F. January is the coldest month with average temperatures ranging from about 19° F (Bonesteel, SD) to about 23° F (Ainsworth, NE).
-July is the warmest month with temperatures averaging from about 73° F (Harrington, SD) to about 75° F (Gregory, SD).
-The range of normal average monthly temperatures between the coldest and warmest months is about 54° F. This large annual range attests to the continental nature of this area's climate.
-Hourly winds average about 10 miles per hour annually, ranging from about 11 miles per hour during the spring to about 9 miles per hour during the summer.
+The normal average annual temperature is about 48°F. January is the coldest month with average temperatures ranging from about 19°F (Bonesteel, SD) to about 23°F (Ainsworth, NE).
+July is the warmest month with temperatures averaging from about 73°F (Harrington, SD) to about 75°F (Gregory, SD).
+The range of normal average monthly temperatures between the coldest and warmest months is about 54°F. This large annual range attests to the continental nature of the climate this area.
+Hourly winds average about ten miles per hour annually, ranging from about 11 miles per hour during the spring to about nine miles per hour during the summer.
 Daytime winds are generally stronger than nighttime and occasional strong storms may bring brief periods of high winds with gusts to more than 50 miles per hour.

-Growth of native cool season plants begins mid to late March and continues to late June.
-Native warm season plants begin growth in early May and continue to late August.
-Green up of cool season plants may occur in September and October when adequate soil moisture is present.
+Growth of native cool-season plants begins mid to late March and continues to late June.
+Native warm-season plants begin growth in early May and continue to late August.
+Green-up of cool-season plants may occur in September and October when adequate soil moisture is present.

 Table 3.
 Representative climatic features

-Frost-free period (average) | 145 days |
+Frost-free period (characteristic range) | 113-126 days |

 ---|---|